 - Run the lot number on novocare.com (Novo products) or lillyserialnumberlookup.com (Lilly products) when the box arrives.

 - Cross-check pricing.
-List prices for Ozempic and Wegovy run $900–$1,000/month before insurance.
+Ozempic's US list price is around $970/month and Wegovy's around $1,350/month before insurance.
 Mounjaro and Zepbound run $1,000–$1,300.
 Manufacturer cash-pay programs (LillyDirect Zepbound starting at $349/month for boxed vials, NovoCare cash-pay options) sit in a defined band.
 Anything well below requires explanation.

 - Check the FDA drug shortage database.
 Tirzepatide came off the shortage list in December 2024; semaglutide came off in February 2025.
 Re-listing would be the earliest public signal that supply is tight again — and tight supply is when counterfeiters move volume.